Freediving in Malta Starts Here

 • How do I get from Malta to Gozo?

 The Gozo ferry departs from Cirkewwa in the north of Malta and takes around 25 minutes.
 Ferries run regularly throughout the day.
-There is also the Gozo Fast Ferry from Valletta.
+There is also the Gozo Fast Ferry from Valletta, which may be affected by weather at times.
 We’re happy to advise on the best way to get to us once you’ve booked.

 Get in touch and let’s talk about your next adventure